MotherTongues/mothertongues/docs/guides/build.md

 This will parse all of the data according to your specifications, combine all of your sources of data, sort your data according to your alphabet, create an [inverted index](https://en.wikipedia.org/wiki/Inverted_index) for improved performance, [calculate BM25 scores for ranking search results](https://en.wikipedia.org/wiki/Okapi_BM25), and generate the code necessary for your approximate search to work.

-This guide assumes that you have worked through the steps to create a valid [Language Configuration file](#mtd-language-configuration-file) and [Data Resource Configuration files](#mtd-data-resource-configuration-file) for each unique source of data.
-It also assumes you have a directory structure similar to the one [described in this guide](#file-structure).
+This guide assumes that you have worked through the steps to create a valid [Language Configuration file](prepare.md#mtd-language-configuration-file) for each unique source of data.
+It also assumes you have a directory structure similar to the one [described in this guide](prepare.md#project-folder-structure).

 Then run: